grotewold-lab-org/dapseq-pipeline/README.md

 pipeline for cleaning, mapping, and peak identification for DAP-seq data

-this repository contains a combination of bash scripts and docker configurations to
+This repository contains bash scripts (same as HPC), and sample data to run the pipeline.
+Docker configurations are included as an optional way for users to execute the pipeline, and also for automated testing.

-- cross-platform - run on any computer using only docker
+- cross-platform - can run on any computer using only docker
 - stable - automated testing ensures the pipeline works correctly
 - modular - each step in the pipeline works independantly on a standard linux system (HPC)
 - no ongoing maintenence - all software and data is "locked in" to ensure reproducibility